zakattack9/WRaPiC/README.md

 ```
 [FATAL] plugin/loop: Loop (127.0.0.1:34536 -> :53) detected for zone ".", see coredns.io/plugins/loop#troubleshooting
 ```
-- Run the following if `kubectl get nodes` is not working; [this thread](https://discuss.kubernetes.io/t/the-connection-to-the-server-host-6443-was-refused-did-you-specify-the-right-host-or-port/552/28) discusses why `kubectl get nodes` may not be working and some potential solutions to prevent having to always run the below commands
+- Run the following if `kubectl get nodes` is returning `The connection to the server <ip-address>:6443 was refused - did you specify the right host or port?`; [this thread](https://discuss.kubernetes.io/t/the-connection-to-the-server-host-6443-was-refused-did-you-specify-the-right-host-or-port/552/28) discusses why `kubectl get nodes` may not be working and some potential solutions to prevent having to always run the below commands
 ```bash
 sudo -i
 swapoff -a